Danny Kennedy (environmentalist): Career

 In 2010 Kennedy offered to install solar panels on the roof of the White House.
 He also installed 48 solar panels on the roof of the residence of the president of The Maldives.

-In 2015, Kennedy became managing director of the California Clean Energy Fund, a non-profit dedicated to optimizing the clean energy transition by connecting money to investments, ideas to support and issues to solutions.
-Its family of initiatives seeks to bring about the energy transition that is already underway, but sooner and better.
-The initiatives include CalCharge, a consortium of energy storage experts working together to develop breakthrough technologies (Kennedy serves as President); New Energy Nexus, an international network of clean energy accelerators and incubators providing the support global startups need to succeed, and; CalSEED, a seed-stage grant making fund providing early-stage financial support to promising energy concepts.
+In 2015, Kennedy became managing director of the California Clean Energy Fund, a non-profit working to optimize the clean energy transition by connecting money to investments, ideas to support and issues to solutions.

-Kennedy is dedicated to helping solar technologies spread.
-He co-founded Powerhouse, the only incubator and accelerator solely focused on supporting solar entrepreneurs to succeed.
+Kennedy co-founded Powerhouse, the only incubator and accelerator solely focused on supporting solar entrepreneurs to succeed.
 Additionally, Kennedy serves on the board of The Solar Foundation, a global research and education organization in Washington, DC, VoteSolar, and several solar start-ups including Powerhive, a solar utility in Kenya, and Sunergise, a Fijian company taking solar as a service across the South Pacific, and was a founding board director of Mosaic, a solar-focused, crowd-funding start-up in Oakland, California.
-Danny writes a monthly column about renewable energy innovation, trends and opportunities called Shine On for Climate & Capital Media.
+Kennedy writes a monthly column about renewable energy innovation, trends and opportunities called Shine On for Climate & Capital Media.